percona/psmdb-docs/source/install/yum.rst

       Complete!

-   .. note:: Red Hat Enterprise Linux / CentOS 5 do not support installing packages directly from the remote location.
+   .. note:: Red Hat Enterprise Linux and CentOS 5 do not support installing packages directly from the remote location.
 Download the Percona repository package first and install it manually using :program:`rpm`:

       .. code-block:: bash